Kebaya: Cutwork kebaya

 Further transformation of kebaya can also be attributed to European influences.
 By the 1910s, the base materials for kebaya began to change from fine white cotton to bright and transparent fabrics such as voile and organdie imported from France and Switzerland.
 By the 1920s, the German organdie and colourful printed voiles became popular.
 Through the introduction of European fabrics, kebaya became increasingly luxurious and glamorous while the sarong overflowed with vivid colours.
 By the 1930s, the kebaya turned to be more colourful, decorated with cutwork, suitable for local ethnic taste.

 By the late 1930s, the lace kebaya then evolved to cutwork kebaya with decorated scallops and cutwork embroidery at the edge as the technological growth began to introduce fabric stencil sewing machines.
-The widespread use of sewing machines did not only speed up the embroidery process but also opened up more kebaya design possibilities.
+The widespread use of sewing machines not only sped up the embroidery process but also opened up more kebaya design possibilities.
 This kebaya style is made by perforating the edging of the kebaya at the front, embroidering it with colourful threads to make it look like lace.
 It is considered the first kebaya to feature embroidery, an upgraded version of lace kebaya.

 Embroidered kebaya

 By the late 1940s, the cutwork kebaya then evolved to embroidered kebaya, the quintessential Nyonya kebaya that is very popular until today.
 The embroidered kebaya is made of plain voile or gauze instead of the printed fabrics of a long kebaya.
 This style of kebaya stands out for its exquisite stencil that highlighted the beautiful colours of the blouse, with famous designs include floral, figural and geometric motifs.
 This style of kebaya started to appear widespread during World War I as the rise in the price of lace led to the adoption of machine embroidery.

 Although Peranakan kebaya has Javanese and Malay roots, it has evolved into a Peranakan community's distinctive outfit.
-The development of embroidered kebaya is regarded as a Peranakan identity.
+The development of the embroidered kebaya is regarded as a Peranakan identity.
 The use of sarong kebaya in other Peranakan communities, namely Chetti Melaka, Jawi Pekan and Kristang also shows the influence of the Chinese Peranakans which had started to wear the outfit much earlier in the 1920s and 1930s.
 Nevertheless, there are some slight differences between the kebaya worn by each community.